Tech Made Simple

 The truth is that your iPhone is pretty good at managing multitasking without your help.
 Apps "running" in the background usually aren't really running – they're frozen, waiting for you to fire them up again.
 The only exceptions are apps that are designed to do things in the background, like navigation apps giving you turn-by-turn directions or your email client keeping tabs on new mail.

 However, there are other, easier ways to prevent applications from burning battery in the background.
-You can turn off notifications, location service, and background refreshing, all of which can help minimize an app's battery use.
+You can turn off notifications, location services, and background refreshing, all of which can help minimize an app's battery use.
 Why bother closing apps when you can tweak some settings – and never have to swipe through apps to shut them down?

 Keep your phone face down